Tracy B. Strong: Life and career

 Strong was born in Weixian, China, while his parents were being held within a Japanese prisoner-of-war camp.
 A Swedish vessel, the Gripsholm, took Strong as a baby to New York for repatriation, arriving on 18 December 1943.
-He was educated at Collège de Genève and at Oberlin College (where he was on the fencing team and majored in government), earning a BA in 1963.
+He was educated at Collège de Genève and at Oberlin College (where he played soccer, was on the fencing team, and majored in government), earning a BA in 1963.
 He received a PhD from Harvard University in 1968.
 He was Henry Kissinger's teaching assistant, and was president of the Harvard chapter of Students for a Democratic Society.

-As a professor at Harvard University he taught political theory, a topic he continued to pursue at the University of Pittsburgh and at the University of California at San Diego, where he served as Associate Chancellor (as well as department chair) until his retirement.
-He also taught at Barcelona University and the University of Lyon.
-He was also appointed to an international research project in ethnography at Heidelberg University.
+As an instructor at Harvard University he taught political theory, a topic he continued to pursue with appointments at the University of Pittsburgh, Amherst and at the University of California at San Diego, where he also served as Associate Chancellor (as well as department chair) until his retirement after which he took up a new appointment in the department of Politics and International Relations at the University of Southampton.
+He also taught at Barcelona University and the University of Lyon in addition to Florence.
+He was appointed to an international research project in ethnography at Heidelberg University.
 Until his death, he was lecturing and mentoring students at the University of Southampton, where he was only a few weeks away from his second retirement.

 Philosophical and other academic work

 Considered an "eminent interpreter of Rousseau and Nietzsche", Strong published on political theory and philosophy with additional interests in the history of ideas, aesthetics in the contexts of film and traditional art forms.
-He published journal papers and books on Hobbes, Rousseau, and Nietzsche in particular.
-He also wrote about the work of his contemporaries such as Carl Schmitt.
+He was also an authority on Carl Schmitt and he published journal papers and books on Hobbes, Rousseau, Nietzsche, and Shakespeare and Mark Twain among others.

 His first book, Friedrich Nietzsche and the Politics of Transfiguration, published in 1974, was considered a watershed moment in both political philosophy and Nietzsche studies.
 His later text, Politics Without Vision: Thinking without a Banister in the Twentieth Century won the David Easton Prize in 2013.

-From 1990 to 2000 he served as editor of the journal Political Theory and co-authored a biography of his great-aunt, the author and journalist Anna Louise Strong.
-In his latter years he embarked on studies of the role of good, evil, and love in Nietzsche's work.
-Additionally, he corresponded with Stanley Cavell whom he first met at Harvard.
-He had an abiding interest in Richard Wagner, Beethoven, and music in general, Samuel Beckett and Mark Twain, Abraham Lincoln, Waldo Emerson, Hawthorne, and Shakespeare.
+From 1990 to 2000, an exceptional ten-year tenure, he served as editor of the journal Political Theory and co-authored a biography of his great-aunt, the author and journalist Anna Louise Strong.
+In his latter years he embarked on studies of the role of good and evil, in addition to Jesus and love in Nietzsche's work.
+Additionally, he was a long time friend of Stanley Cavell whom he first met at Harvard.

+He had an abiding interest in Richard Wagner, Beethoven, and music in general, as well as Samuel Beckett and Mark Twain, Abraham Lincoln, Ralph Waldo Emerson, Hawthorne, Wallace Stevens, and Shakespeare.